Block on Trump's Asylum Ban Upheld by Supreme Court

-An estimated 108.4 million people watched the Super Bowl last year, which actually was a slight drop from the year before.
+Each year, over 100 million people tune in to the Super Bowl.
 So even if you're not into football (American football, that is), there's no denying its importance in American culture and economics.
 And when anything influences the lives (and pocketbooks) of so many Americans, even for one day, it stands to reason that laws -- and lawyers -- will be involved.

 Here are our Top 10 legal tips, in no particular order, for die-hard football fans, casual observers, bars and restaurant owners, and anyone else swept up by the frenzy of the Big Game: